Belgrade–Bar motorway: Current progress

 In April 2013, discussions were still under way between the Montenegrin government and Chinese parties and an offer of US$1bn of financing by EXIM bank and the selection of a preferred construction consortium was announced in July 2013 and with detailed commercial negotiations underway since.

 In December 2014, negotiations with Chinese partners had successfully concluded.

 In May 2015, works on first section in Montenegro, Smokovac–Uvač–Mateševo had started, expected to finish within 48 months.
-After 48 months of building, the motorway was not finished due to terrain, and was further slowed due to Covid-19 pandemic, but after seven years of construction, the first section was completed.
-It was not opened for vehicles because of the reconstruction of regional road R-13 due to the amount of workers commuting to the motorway for its construction.
+After 48 months of building, the motorway was not finished due to terrain, and was further slowed due to the COVID-19 pandemic, but after seven years of construction, the first section was completed.
+It was not opened for vehicles because of the reconstruction of regional road R-13 due to the number of workers commuting to the motorway for its construction.
 Reconstruction included widening, safety improvements, asphalt paving, and a new bridge near Mateševo, was completed in October 2022.